aruaycodes/PreggoAI/README.md

 Pregnancy Question-Answering System with RAG

+NOTE THAT WHEN YOU WILL RUN THE PROJECT, YOU NEED TO GIVE IT SOME TIME TO SCRAPE THE ARTICLES

 This project is a Retrieval-Augmented Generation (RAG)-based system designed to help pregnant women find tailored answers to their questions.
 By combining cutting-edge AI technology with curated resources, the system delivers accurate, personalized, and easy-to-understand information related to pregnancy.

 Key Features